bnb-chain/example-hub/python/ai-wallet-reputation-nft/README.md

 -   **BNB Chain Wallet:** e.g., MetaMask.
 -   **Testnet BNB:** Required in the deployer/minter wallet (see Step 5) for gas fees.
 Get from [BNB Chain Testnet Faucet](https://www.bnbchain.org/en/testnet-faucet).
 -   **LLM API Key:** An API key for your chosen LLM service provider (e.g., OpenRouter, OpenAI, Anthropic).
     *   The default configuration uses OpenRouter.
-See Step 5 and `.env.example` for details on how to configure this and adapt the code if you use a different provider.
+See Step 5 and `.env.example` for details.
+-   **Pinata JWT Key:** An API key from [Pinata](https://pinata.cloud) to store NFT metadata on IPFS.
+    *   Go to the [Pinata Keys page](https://app.pinata.cloud/keys), create a new key, and ensure it has permission for `pinFileToIPFS`.
+Copy the JWT (JSON Web Token) provided.
 -   **Core Libraries:** `Flask`, `web3.py`, `python-dotenv`, `requests`, `openai` (installed via `requirements.txt`).

 ### 2. Clone Repository